fwisard/odobenix/README.md

-      -s SPEED    speed in wpm (5-100) (default: 17) -l LEVEL    starting level (2-116) (default: 2) -p          print the words of this level and then quits
+      -s SPEED    speed in wpm (5-100) (default: 17) -l LEVEL    starting level (2-116) (default: 2) -p          print the words of this level and then quits -r          recent words have more weight
+      -n          no word twice in a row

 Default values may be changed by editing the configuration section at the top of the file.